vrlong1/playground-V94MXSqR/markdowns/welcome.md

 # Welcome!

-This Basic template lets you get started quickly with a simple working example.
-If it is your first contribution then you should have a look at the [Getting Started](https://tech.io/doc/getting-started-create-playground) document.
+Hello!
+This is the first lesson in the #innovate tech camp.

 Please refer to the [documentation](https://tech.io/doc) to learn more about adding programming exercises within your contribution.